dougbtv/dougbtv.github.io/_posts/2017-12-19-multus-crd.markdown

 Have an older Kubernetes?
 At the time of writing Kubernetes 1.9.0 was hot off the presses.
 So CRDs are well established, but if you have an older edition Multus also supports "TPRs" -- third party resources, which were an earlier incantation of what is now CRDs.
 You'll have to modify for those to work, but, this might be a fair reference point.

 A lot of what I learned here is directly from the [Multus CNI readme](https://github.com/Intel-Corp/multus-cni).
-Mostly I have just automated it with kube-centos-ansible, and then documented up my way of doing it.
+Mostly I have just automated it with kube-ansible, and then documented up my way of doing it.
 Make sure to check out what's in the official readme to further extend your knowledge of what you can do with Multus.

 In short, what's cool about this?